R11/WiiU_TitleSwitcherPlugin/README.md

 # Title Switcher Plugin for Wii U

-A plugin for the Aroma homebrew environment that allows you to switch between games directly from the HOME button menu without returning to the slow Wii U Menu.
+A plugin for the Aroma homebrew environment that allows you to switch between games directly from the Aroma config menu without returning to the slow Wii U Menu.

 ## Features

-- Quick game switching from the HOME menu overlay
+- Quick game switching from Aroma's config menu
 - Lists all installed Wii U games alphabetically
-- Simple text-based UI on both TV and GamePad
+- Single-item browser with page navigation
-- Page navigation for large game libraries
+- Excludes currently running game from the list

 ## Installation